KiaraRich/KiaraRich.github.io/README.md

 ### :woman_student: Embry-Riddle Aeronautical University - Bachelor of Science in Computational Mathematics '22
 **Minors in Astronomy/Astrophysics and Humanities**

+## 🎓 Education
+👩‍🎓 Rice University - Master of Engineering Management & Leadership 2026
+Specialization in Data Science
+I am currently pursuing a Master's in Engineering Management & Leadership with a focus on Data Science.
+This program combines advanced technical skills with leadership strategies, equipping me to manage complex engineering projects and lead data-driven decision-making processes.

+📚 Notable Projects
+Currently in my first semester and looking forward to future projects that integrate leadership and data science!

 ## Professional Experience